AlgebraicJulia/Decapodes.jl/docs/src/bc_debug.md

 ```

 Finally, we define our operators, generate the simulation function, and compute
 the simulation.
-Note that when we define the boudary condition operator, we
+Note that when we define the boundary condition operator, we
 hardcode the boundary indices and values into the operator itself.
 We also move
 the initial concentration to the left, so that we are able to see a constant
 concentration on the left boundary which will act as a source in the flow.
 The